Nzoki/DSPT-Phase-1-Project/README.md

 tn.movie_budgets.csv
 im.db.sqlite

-For the analysis the following questions were answered:
+**For the analysis the following questions were answered:
+**
  Which is the best time of the year to produce movies?

- Which studios produced most movies and which one had high gross incomes?- Which is the most produced genre?
+ Which studios produced most movies and which one had high gross incomes?

+ Which is the most produced genre?

  Which genres are most successful in terms of profit making?

 **Technologies used**